closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 );
 ```

-If that sounds scary or overwhelming to you then you're not alone.
+If that sounds scary or overwhelming to you, you're not alone.
 We
 immediately recognized several big problems:

 - If the native app is directly running code in the web app, we have to make